rsvim/rsvim.github.io/docs/manual/configuration/simple_package.md

 As mentioned in [Configuration](./#homersvimjsts), the entry point `$HOME/.rsvim.{js,ts}` doesn't have a config home, it cannot import any packages.
 :::

-A simple package is a directory that containing a `index.js` (or `index.ts`) script file, Rsvim can import the package by the directory name.
+A simple package is a directory that containing a `index.js` (or `index.ts`) script file (but without a `package.json` file), Rsvim can import the package by the directory name.

 ## Example